 So far, pretty standard stuff.
 Then I have a sit down with that character (like I said – any minute now).
 What I want to know is who are they.
 I fill in response to questions, and to a large degree it’s free association.
 Don’t be surprised if you get a few curves tossed at you by the characters.

 - Tell me about your family.
-Of course I want to know the basics like their spouses name, when they got married, and such.
+Of course I want to know the basics like their spouse’s name, when they got married, and such.
 But one thing I really want to know is how good their relationship really is.
 This also applies to relationship with children and extended family.
-An Example here is my character Detective Will Diaz.
+An example here is my character Detective Will Diaz.
 His relationship to his spouse is everything.
 When the Bible speaks about a man and a woman becoming one, he takes it seriously.
 He’s taught his children to excel, to pay their own way, and not be afraid.
-He’s passed his believe structure onto them. by the same token, his relationship with his parents and siblings is non-existent.
+He’s passed his belief structure onto them.
+By the same token, his relationship with his parents and siblings is non-existent.
 Other men are surrogate father for him, as are other women who fill the mother role.

-- Can you take care of yourself.
-Since most of my characters are cops, related to cops, or just tough people, I want to know how well they can use weapons. their hands, and etc..
-Again, using Will Diaz as an example, I quickly found out he can shoot expert with a pistol and Sharpshooter with a rifle.
-He’s well up on unarmed self defense and has training and experience in several Martial Arts.
-Note that Will never mentions having belts.
+- Can you take care of yourself?
+Since most of my characters are cops, related to cops, or just tough people, I want to know how well they can use weapons. their hands, etc. Again, using Will Diaz as an example, I quickly found out he can shoot expert with a pistol and sharpshooter with a rifle.
+He’s well up on unarmed self defense and has training and experience in several martial arts Note that Will never mentions having belts.
 If pressed, he’d say he’s a Master Ninja which he defines as whatever the hell works at the time.
 He could survive easily on a deserted island, the rain forest, or the Arctic.
-He can ride a horse, butcher an animal, in short, if civilization came to a screeching halt, it would be a inconvenience to him and nothing more.
+He can ride a horse, butcher an animal–in short, if civilization came to a screeching halt, it would be a inconvenience to him and nothing more.

 - If you found out you’ve got a terminal illness, what would you do?
 Don’t be surprised if the character looks at you blankly, but that in itself speaks volumes (like I said, any minutes now they’ll show up).

 Here’s a few others I like to ask.
-I want to get a ore surface look at them:
+I want to get a more surface look at them:

 - Watch Star Wars or Star Trek?
 Harry Potter or The Lord of the Rings?
 Use whichever movies you find most relevant.